Vehicle Code § 22500 CVC is the California statute that makes it a parking violation to

 - spaces allowing for permit parking.

-2. Does a driver have to plead guilty to a ticket?
+2. Do I have to plead guilty to a ticket?

 In fact, traffic ticket lawyers use different legal strategies to challenge allegations of violating this statute.
 Some include showing that:

-- the accused was following the direction of police officer or a traffic signal.
+- you were following the direction of a police officer or a traffic signal.

-- the accused was trying to avoid conflict with other traffic.
+- you were trying to avoid conflict with other traffic.

 2.1.
 Following direction from the police or a traffic signal

-This statute says that a driver is not guilty of an offense if he/she violated the law while acting in compliance with:
+This statute says that you are not guilty of an offense if you violated the law while acting in compliance with:

 - the directions of a police officer, or